 Please note, I am not a doctor, nurse practitioner, or certified herbalist.
 I just love herbs and home remedies and want to share my experiences with you!

 Elderberry is a wonderfully healing herb that can be found throughout most of North America and Europe.
 It shows a lot of promise in treating some very difficult ailments.
-This unassuming little berry should be in everyone’s medicine chest.
+This unassuming little berry should be in everyone’s apothecary.
 I hope you’ll try using elderberry syrup the next time you have a cold or the flu.
 You’ll thank me!